Is Tallinn Worth Visiting in November? Is it Snowy and Cold?

 31st October: Kaubamaja already has Christmas decorations on display.

-People in winter coats walking in Tallinn on a cold, windy 1 November.
+People in winter coats on a windy day in Tallinn, 1 November

 1st November: Windy and cold — winter coats are out in full force.